-When deciding between buying a desktop or laptop, you should consider the strengths and weaknesses or each.
-Each year TaxSlayer updates its system requirements.
-The information is posted on our support website and can also be found in the Pro Support Knowledgebase.
-Whichever type of computer that you decide to buy should meet our minimum system requirements.
+Note: Each year, TaxSlayer updates its system requirements.
+The information can be found here.
+The computer that you decide to buy should meet our minimum system requirements.

 |Cost||Laptops come in a variety of prices to fit any budget.||Desktops are also affordable, depending on the model you get.|

 |Processor (CPU)||Laptops are designed to be smaller than a desktop.
 This requires the manufacturer to fit the central processing unit (CPU) into this smaller space.
 As a result, many laptops have limited CPUs when compared to desktop units.
 Laptops with larger CPUs tend to be more expensive and/or larger.||Since Desktops are larger, it is easier to fit them with a larger central processing unit (CPU).
 As a result, desktop models tend to have larger processors and at lower price points.|

 |Portability||Laptops are the way to go if you need to take a computer to another location to perform any activity.||While desktops can be moved from location to location, they are designed to be used in a single place.|

 |Security||All computers connected to the Internet are at risk of being compromised or contracting viruses.
 Because laptops are portable, there is an additional risk because it is physically easier to steal.
 They also can be dropped, damaged, inadvertently forgotten, and even lost.||As with laptops, desktop computers are at risk of being compromised or contracting viruses.
 However, because desktops are not portable, they avoid some of the physical security risks associated with a laptop.|